rxweb/rxweb/docs/reactive-form-validators/validation-validators/time.md

 ---
 title: time
-description: time validation validator will allow only time format to be entered, If user tries to enter any string except json then the property will become invalid.
+description: time validation validator will allow user to enter the input only in the correct time format.
 author: rxcontributorone

 ---